251259/EARTHQUAKE-AI/README.md

 The key to integrating the LLM with the data is construct a prompt request that any data output should come back in the form of JSON, which is what we can use for downstream processing.

-The source can be accessed from the code folder.

 <br>

 ## SUMMARY